mcsadri/Reading-Notes/README.md

+Lab 01b updates:

+Personally, I've never had much of a growth mindset.
+Growth is change, and change is hard.
+The inertia of standing still is difficult to overcome.
+This Code Fellows experience will be an uphill challenge, one I hope I can rise to meet.
+1. One day at a time
+2. It's good to fail, and then try, try again.
+3. No pain, no gain.

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/mcsadri/Reading-Notes/edit/main/README.md) to maintain and preview the content for your website in Markdown files.